dexie/dexie-website/contact.md

     *Contact information*

-*NOTE: During 2021, due to high work load we are only to able to give private support for Dexie Cloud related issues.
+*NOTE: During Winter and Spring 2021, we are only to able to give private support for Dexie Cloud related issues.
 For other issues, we refer to Stack Overflow and Github issues.*

 ## Business related questions